 Links to Curriculum |

-Exploring textures, scents and parts of plants in the veg garden at the GBG.
+Explore textures, scents, tastes (optional) and parts of plants from the veg garden.

 |